 The CHP, Fleet Operations Section, is responsible for replacing enforcement vehicles when either damaged or a specific odometer reading is reached per CHP policy.
-During this grant cycle, the CHP anticipates purchasing three MRE vehicles and three CIEP vans.
+During this grant cycle, the CHP anticipates purchasing one MRE vehicle and one CIEP van.
 The MRE vehicles will be used by MCSAP-funded uniform personnel to perform MCSAP related duties including enforcement.
 The replacement CIEP van is necessary to transport CIEP training materials to CIEP presentations.
 The CIEP presentation materials consist of E-Z Ups, televisions, tables, pamphlets, projector screens, and other training materials.
 A CIEP presentation can be conducted at a rest area, truck show, commerical industy facility, and at facilities while a strike force is being conducted.
-The approximate cost of an MRE vehicle with equipment is \$72,272.41.
-The approximate cost of a CIEP vehicle and equipment is \$87,706.40.
+The approximate cost of an MRE vehicle with equipment is \$72,272.41 The approximate cost of a CIEP vehicle and equipment is \$87,706.40.
 Below is a breakdown of equipment for an MRE vehicle and CIEP van, however additional equipment may be necessary.
-Due to inflation, costs associated with vehicle purchasing have increased and have been updated below.